RichardoC/kube-audit-rest/README.md

 Kubernetes may not load balance between replicas of kube-audit-rest in the way you expect as this behaviour appears to be undocumented.

+### Read only actions not logged

+Unfortunately the admission controllers are only called for mutations and creations, so this cannot be used to capture read only API calls.

 ## Next steps